-If “Why didn’t you complete a purchase today?” wasn’t as successful as you had anticipated, ask “Do you have questions you weren’t able to answer today?
+Experiment with your question to see what gets the most responses and which responses return the most insights.
+For example, if “Why didn’t you complete a purchase today?” isn’t as successful as you anticipate, try, “Do you have questions you weren’t able to answer today?

 She cares about reducing her carbon footprint and is willing to pay a little extra to make sure she’s buying a product that’s sustainable.